SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/pwn/Magician2/README.md

     Before you start, please tell me your name (256 chars max):
     (psst, this aint no magic trick, he's tricky!)
 0xffffdd24

-Notable is the `0xffffdd24` value printed.
+Notable is the `0xffffdd24` value printed (**THIS IS THE ADDRESS FOR MY PROGRAM YOURS MAY DIFFER**).
 It corresponds to a memory address!
 Looking at the source code, there is a line:

     printf("(psst, this aint no magic trick, he's tricky!) %p\n",&secretnum);

 This shows the address of `secretnum`!
-This will be useful later. (address of where variables are stored differ because of environmental variables: you'll find that the address on the server and your own computer slightly different, which necessitates this particular information)
+This will be useful later. (**address of where variables are stored differ because of environmental variables**: you'll find that the address on the server and your own computer slightly different, which necessitates this particular information)

 Inspecting the code, we also find these lines of interest: